 are marked as "drafts".
 The partial white interior was brought back

-- for ALL color exteriors.
-The perfformance white hardtop would have
+for ALL color exteriors.
+The performance white hardtop would have

 been available for ALL color exteriors.
 The only oddity I found was

 and the lime sorbet.
-Lime sorbet? - with a blue soft top?? very questionable
+Lime sorbet? .. with a blue soft top?? very

-as to looks.
-I suspected it was a mistake and should have been listed
+questionable as to looks.
+I suspected it was a mistake and should

-as for the Pewter and the Dark Blue Pearl, the more logical choices...
+have been listed as for the Pewter and the Dark Blue Pearl, the more logical

-but after talking with a reliable source, it was correct - that was the
+choices... but after talking with a reliable source (Thunderbird project

-The 50th Anniversary blade on the front fenders were also listed - but apparently that was a mistake and probably would have been edited out of the draft copy.
-Again, that came from a knowledgeable source.
+The 50th Anniversary blade on the front fenders were also listed but apparently that was a mistake and probably would have been edited out of the draft copy.
+Again, that came from the same knowledgeable source.
 The anniversary blade would have reverted back to the hash marks from the previous years.